KushalBKusram/CVaaS-REST-API/README.md

 # CVaaS-REST-API

 ## Technical Description
- A RESTful implementation of DBaaS using Docker, Python, Flask, MongoDB and TensorFlow.
+ A RESTful implementation of CVaaS using Docker, Python, Flask, MongoDB and TensorFlow.

 ## Concept
 A database initialized using MongoDB with the objective to store username, encrypted password and provide image recognition services.
 Each user is allocated 6 tokens.
 The expense of each registration and image classification being 1 token.